-6 questions to ask yourself before reconciling with your ex
+Six questions to ask yourself before reconciling with your ex

 Working out if a relationship is completely over versus going through a bad patch can be a difficult thing.
-Relationship breakdown is a process after-all – but not a linear one.
+Relationship breakdown is a process after all – but not a linear one.
 It often involves a see-saw of emotions; attempts to leave and reconciliations.
 It can be tricky to know how you really feel or when you have passed the point of no return.
 To help you figure things out, ask yourself the following questions:

-1. Did your partner fulfill your needs?
+1. Did your partner fulfil your needs?

 If the basics were in place but the relationship faltered – ask yourself honestly what went wrong…Do you both agree on what went wrong – chances are if you don’t that reconciling won’t work.
 Sometimes relationships are tested by factors that are outside of your control.
 Like living long distances away from each other because of work.
 If you both think there are things in the way that can be changed, then quite simply change them.
 You only live once so what are you waiting for?